Fayed74/sql-data-warehouse-project/README.md

 welctome to the **Data warehouse and Analytics Project** repository! 🚀🚀

 This project demonstrates a comperhensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portofolio project ... highlights industry best practices in data engineering and analytics.
+Designed as a portofolio project, it highlights industry best practices in data engineering and analytics.

 ---